 Vanguard revolutionized the world of investing in the 1980s with low-cost passive indexing giants, continually undercutting competitors' fees in a race to the bottom, and has been able to maintain their edge for nearly half a century.
 Lido is taking a page directly from this playbook!

 Lido governance has displayed clear indifference towards the existential threat that its climbing stake accumulation poses, overwhelmingly voting against self-limiting deposits in June 2022.

-At first glance, it appears doing such would go against the best interests of LDO token holders and harm Lido’s profitability, however, as stake further accumulates it is also clear that consequences of failing to self-limit are very real.
+At first glance, it appears doing such would go against the best interests of LDO token holders and harm Lido’s profitability, however, it is also clear that consequences of failing to self-limit are very real.

 Support is growing among Etherians to reign in Lido, with some arguing that the community should forcibly clean up their act if they refuse to self-limit.
 While concerning, it is unlikely we see such controls implemented at the base layer, as this would require a hard fork, which risks fracturing the fragile social consensus layer of Ethereum and likely results in a highly undesirable chain split.

 The Lido community should be concerned by the prospect that its stake centralization translates to dampened future demand for Ethereum blockspace.

 The protocol is nearing the first of three key thresholds at which core properties of Ethereum’s value proposition are degraded, offering would-be attackers increased powers over the chain.
 Should Lido continue to grow at an unchecked pace, it will inevitably surpass these thresholds and pose a systemic risk to the ecosystem.